yoshiyuki-140/video_to_monochromeImg/README.md

 ## USAGE

-1. Post the video on "data" dir(extension may be free).
+1. Post the video that you want convert frame images, on "data" dir.
 1.

 ## Warning